-The major disadvantage of paper based design was that you could not change the drawing after it was committed to paper.
+The major disadvantage of a paper-based design was that you could not change the drawing after it was committed to paper.
 This would mean that if changes were required to the design, the engineers would need to create the sketches all over again.

 Examining the history of engineering drafting and design equivocally means looking at the history of man, the history of building things.
 Drafting and design have been around since the dawn of time.
 The earliest recorded history of engineering drafting was in 2000 B.C., of which we have a fossilized aerial view plan of a Babylonian castle.

 The modern age of engineering drafting was ushered in back in 1963 when a man named Ivan Sutherland invented a little program called Sketchpad.
 This was the first graphically interfaced CAD program – if you can call it that – to allow users to create x-y plots.
-By no means were engineers of the day using this program on a daily basis or even at all, but it started what is now a booming computer aided design industry all centered around engineering design.
+By no means were engineers of the day using this program on a daily basis or even at all, but it started what is now a booming computer-aided design industry all centered around engineering design.

-However, thanks to Moore’s Law and the rapid growth of electronics, CAD capabilities expanded steadily over the next half century.
+However, thanks to Moore’s Law and the rapid growth of electronics, CAD capabilities expanded steadily over the next half-century.
 Right in the middle of that growing advancement, the engineering world saw the foundation of Autodesk.
 At this time, it was the computer hardware available that was holding CAD programs back.

 Despite the massive effort by the technical field in the early 1980s, it wasn’t until the late 1980s and early 1990s that CAD software became capable enough to be practical in engineering design.
-Before, drafting was tedious and time consuming.
+Before, drafting was tedious and time-consuming.
 And the photos below really show it.
 Looking at them, you can almost hear the rustling paper.
 Now, architecture design, electrical and other drafters are mainly clicking their mouse and keyboard.